CUH Logo

 What will happen to the information shared with a clinical psychologist?

 Clinical psychologists follow the same rules of confidentiality as all hospital staff.
 They are part of the clinical team and will routinely communicate with doctors and other health professionals involved in a person’s care.
-Psychologists will always record details of their meetings on a patient’s electronic notes.
+Psychologists will always record details of their meetings on your electronic notes.
 There are occasions when information has to be shared more widely with relevant professionals, such as when a person is believed to be at risk of harming themselves or another person.
 If you have any concerns about the sharing of sensitive information, please do discuss this with the professional involved in your care.

 Contact and further information